-The time frames for deciding whether Ancillary Health Services claims are approved or denied depends on whether your claim is a pre-service, an urgent care, a concurrent care or a post-service claim.
+The time frames for deciding whether dental claims are approved or denied depends on whether your claim is a pre-service, an urgent care, a concurrent care or a post-service claim.

-Pre-service claims.
+• Pre-service Claims.
 This is a claim for a benefit for which the Plan requires approval of the benefit (in whole or in part) before care is obtained.
-Prior approval of services is required for certain dental benefits (See pages 23-31.)
-For properly filed pre-service claims, you and/or your doctor or dentist will be notified of a decision within 15 days from receipt of the claim unless additional time is needed.
+For properly filed pre-service claims, you and/or your provider will be notified of a decision within 15 days from receipt of the claim unless additional time is needed.
 The time for response may be extended up to 15 days if necessary due to matters beyond the control of the claims reviewer.
 You will be notified of the circumstances requiring the extension of time and the date by which a decision is expected to be rendered.